-7.1 Business low voltage time of use (TAS94)
+8.1 Small business low voltage time of use consumption (TAS94)

 This network tariff is available for low voltage installations located on premises that are not used wholly or principally as private residential dwellings.

 There are no restrictions on the use of the supply (i.e. the supply may be used for general power, heating, storage water heating, etc.).